ibm-cloud-docs/discovery-data/known-issues.md

 {: #19jun2020ki}

   - `Entity Subtypes` in {{site.data.keyword.knowledgestudiofull}} Machine Learning models are not supported in {{site.data.keyword.discovery-data_short}} 2.1.3 or later.
 For instructions on converting existing models, contact the [Support center](https://cloud.ibm.com/unifiedsupport/supportcenter){: external}.
+  - You cannot upload CSV files that include a space in the file name (for example: `file 1.csv`) to a Content Mining project.
+Rename the file to workaround the issue.
   - When performing Project level relevancy training, if you have multiple collections, and two or more of those collections contains a duplicate `document_id`, then project level relevancy training will fail.
 Example of duplicate `document_ids`: `Collection A` contains a document with the id of `1234`, and `Collection B` also contains a document with the id of `1234`.
   - Only the first facet using a field with the prefix `extracted_metadata` is saved correctly after creation.
 Others with that prefix will appear but after a screen refresh will be gone.
 This only happens once per project, so the workaround is to refresh and add the facet again.
   - ![Cloud Pak for Data only](images/cpdonly.png) During installation on {{site.data.keyword.icp4dfull}} 2.5.0.0, some Kubernetes Jobs may incorrectly report their status as `OOMKilled`, causing the install to timeout.
 To resolve this, once a Job returns `OOMKilled` verify the logs of the Pod associated with that Job.
 There should be no obvious error messages in the logs and the resources are reported in the logs as created.
 Manually verify these resources exist in the namespace and then delete the Job.
 This will cause the install to continue.